-Agent: Gov. Whitmer kidnap plotters ‘excited’ about bomb - NewsBreak
+Agent: Gov. Whitmer Kidnap Plotters ‘Excited’ About Bomb - NewsBreak

 Whitmer, a Democrat, rarely talks publicly about the case, though she referred to “surprises” during her term that seem like “something out of fiction” when she filed for reelection on March 17.

-She has blamed former for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
+She has blamed former President Donald Trump for fomenting anger over coronavirus restrictions and refusing to condemn right-wing extremists like those charged in the case.
 Whitmer has said Trump was complicit in the Jan.
 6 Capitol riot.

 Comments / 0